themagicalmammal/oosDebloater/README.md

 2. Nicole on OP7 Pro on android 10 stable.
 3. [haris_94](https://forum.xda-developers.com/member.php?u=9931329) on OP7 on android stable.
 4. [Croize](https://forum.xda-developers.com/member.php?u=5758653) on OP7T on android stable.
-I am using this debloater for months now and it didn't give me any issues. <br>
+I am using this Debloater for a year now and it didn't give me any issues on stable variant. <br>

 Also if you want to be updated please post it or write it to me.